SheaButta/Movies-ETL/README.md

  The ETL process produced the "movies" and "ratings" tables in the "movie_data" database.

-Movies:
+__Movies:__

 ![Total Number of Movies Imported](https://github.com/SheaButta/Movies-ETL/blob/main/Resources/movies_query.png)

-Ratings:
+__Ratings:__

 ![Total Number of Ratings Imported](https://github.com/SheaButta/Movies-ETL/blob/main/Resources/ratings_query.png)

  ## Summary

- The transformation effort of this ETL process proved to be extremely difficult and messy; however, I was able to produce data that will prove to valueable to Amazing Prime.
+ The transformation effort of this ETL process proved to be extremely difficult and messy; however, I was able to produce data that will prove to valuable to Amazing Prime.